learn-co-curriculum/aws-arithmetic-lab/README.md

    remainder of dividing variable `num3` by `num4`; the remainder should be `4`.
 4. Create a variable called `max` that finds the highest number in a set; the value returned should be `20`.

+Don't forget to push your work up to your GitHub fork and submit the link to the Canvas assignment when you're done!
+Again, if you don't remember how to do so, revisit the first assignment "Completing Your First Software Engineering Assignment" for the instructions.

 ## Resources